-In the 2016 film Snowden, the NSA contractor hides a jump drive containing secret files inside a Rubik's cube, then talks his way past security to let the cube pass through the detectors without notice.
+In the 2016 movie Snowden, the NSA contractor hides a jump drive containing secret files inside a Rubik's cube, then talks his way past security to let the cube pass through the detectors without notice.

 Neither Snowden nor director Oliver Stone was giving away the secret when they discussed the Rubik's cube scene at Comic-Con.